Anatomy in Flowering Plants: Exploring the Inner World of Nature πΈ | Plants & Life

 πΌ Importance of Studying Plant Anatomy

-- Aids in understanding plant adaptations and physiology.
+- Makes understanding plant adaptations easier.

 πΊ Conclusion